Home » Types of Debt » HMRC Debt Help & Advice

 Can you go to prison for not paying your HMRC and Government debt?

-Though the punishment for not repaying your HMRC and government debt can vary, it’s possible that a court could serve you jail time of up to three months due to unpaid HMRC and government debts.
+Though the punishment for not repaying your HMRC and government debt can vary, it’s a possibility that a court may decide to serve you up to three months’ jail time as a result of your unpaid HMRC and government debts.

-There are only certain debts in which prison time is a possible outcome and even in these cases it’s generally seen as a last resort and will only be taken when all other options have been provided to you.
+However, there are only certain debts in which prison time is a possible outcome and even in these cases it’s generally seen as a last resort which will only be taken when all other options have been provided to you.

 Debts that can lead to jail time include: